Founders' Day

 The speaker for the Mary Schmidt Lecture will be Patricia O'Donoghue, a scholar and teacher with broad clinical and research experience who is President Emerita of Mount Mary College (now University) in Milwaukee.
 She served as President of Mount Mary from 1997 to 2006.
 She was Vice President for Academic Affairs and Professor of Nursing at LaRoche College in Pittsburgh from 1995 to 1997 and served at Carlow University in Pittsburgh from 1979 to 1995, where she was Provost and Executive Vice President among other roles.
 O'Donoghue, who holds a doctoral degree in nursing from the University of Pittsburgh, currently serves on Seton Hill University's Board of Trustees.

 Join us on Wednesday, March 18, 2026 for Founders' Day.
-A full schedule of the day's events will be posted soon.
+A full schedule of the day's events can be found below!

 The Opening Prayer for Founders' Day 2026 will feature a celebration of Sister Florence Marie Scott, a Sister of Charity, Seton Hill alumnus and professor whose scientific research of marine invertebrates was situated at the intersection of biology, embryology, and zoology.
 Sister completed the research for her doctorate at the Marine Biological Laboratory at Woods Hole, Massachusetts.
 At the time, Woods Hole was the largest marine biological lab in the world.
 In the ensuing years, Sister Florence Marie became a member of the Corporation of the Marine Biological Lab and a member of the Board of Trustees.
 For many years, Sister conducted scientific research at the lab, even bringing biology students from Seton Hill to assist her and do research of their own.